cs1302uga/cs1302-hw04/README.md

 1. Since we've added a new class to our project, it's a good idea to save our work using Git.
    In this step, you will do your first commit to your local git repository (on the Odin server) so that you (and the instructors/TAs) can see what you've done.
-For now, think of a commit as saving a snapshot of your progress in the exercise.
+This will create a snapshot of what you've done so far.
 We will use many additional features of git in future tutorials and exercises.
 These features include, but are not limited to, creating multiple development branches, rolling back to a previous snapshot (version of the code), and collaborating with teammates.